Tumbling crypto stocks threaten end to Wall Street's 5-day winning streak

 NEW YORK (AP) — U.S. stocks are giving back some of last week’s rally on Monday as bitcoin falls again.

 Last week’s rally was largely due to rising hopes that the Federal Reserve will cut its main interest rate next week to help shore up the slowing job market.
-Such hopes are still high, with traders betting on a nearly 88% chance the Fed will cut at its next meeting, according to data from CME Group.
+Such hopes are still high, with traders betting on a roughly 87% chance the Fed will cut at its next meeting, according to data from CME Group.

 But yields for longer-term Treasurys nevertheless rose in the bond market Monday.
 It was part of a worldwide climb for yields after the head of the Bank of Japan hinted at a possible hike to interest rates there.